Direct Preference Optimization for Adaptive Concept-based Explanations: Introduction

-\paragraph{Adapting to listener preferences.} Our approach leverages DPO to generate explanations that adapt to the preferences of different listeners.
+Our approach uses DPO to generate explanations that adapt to the preferences of different listeners.
 While DPO has shown strong performance across various language modeling \cite{liu2025survey} and reasoning \cite{pang2024iterative,tu2025enhancing} tasks, to our knowledge, it has not been applied to machine learning interpretability prior to this work.
-We propose an adaptation of DPO where, given a fixed classifier, a speaker is optimized to generate utterances that are useful for a listener to recover the classifier's prediction.
-Our framework enables explanation alignment with preference data \emph{without requiring access to the listener's internal model}, making it suitable for real-world scenarios.
+Of note, \citet{wu2024discret} and \citet{wang2018reinforcement} use other reinforcement learning techniques different from DPO in the context of interpretable individual treatment effect estimation and recommendations systems, respectively.

 Finally, we note that our approach is related to the work of \citet{peng2024pragmatic}, who study how to learn pragmatic feature preferences from human data.
-In this work, we do not concern ourselves with the reward learning problem, and focus on adapting to fixed preferences instead.
+In this work, we do not concern ourselves with the reward learning problem and focus on adapting to fixed preferences instead.
 We also note the work of \citet{pu2024amortizing}, who leverage user rankings to amortize exact RSA inference.